-Fire at condominium in southern Vietnam kills at least 13
+Vietnam condo fire kills at least 13, injures 27

 - Hundreds of dead cattle lead to California rancher's arrest

+The three buildings with more than 700 apartments were built six years ago in Vietnam’s southern commercial hub.
+The three buildings have 14 to 20 floors.

-It said the blaze started in the basement parking area and took more than 200 firefighters more than an hour to put under control.
+The official Vietnam News Agency said the blaze started in the basement parking area and took more than 200 firefighters more than an hour to put under control.

-In 2002, a fire at a trade center in the southern commercial hub’s downtown killed 60 people in one of Vietnam’s worst fires.
+In 2002, a fire at a trade center in downtown Ho Chi Minh City killed 60 people in one of Vietnam’s worst fires.